MattMattL/Scientific-Computing/nearest_neighbour/README.md

 ## 3D

 Same as the 2D version, but draws a sphere.
-The 3D plot rotates slowly as it initially did not give the sense of 3D space with a constant "camera" angle.
+The 3D plot rotates slowly as it initially did not give the sense of 3D space due to a constant "camera" angle.

 Drawing the sphere:
 ![](../readme/neighbour_3d.png)